LeoYu1128/questions_on_ed/README.md

 The target file is arm_control_test.
 The detail of the problem I faced can be seen on ed forum.

-I want to let the function "exceute_push" work success, which requires a linear path.
+I want to let the function "execeute_push" work success, which requires a linear path.

 Please run the setupFakeur5e.sh first.